TheCyberLocal/Blind75-Docs/blind75-collection/advanced-graphs/alien-dictionary/problem.md

-# Blind75: Foreign Dictionary
+# Blind75: Alien Dictionary

 ### [⇦ Back to Problem Index](../../index.md)

 ## Textbook Problem

-There is a foreign language that uses the Latin alphabet, but the order among letters is not "a", "b", "c" ... "z" as in English.
+There is an alien language that uses the Latin alphabet, but the order among letters is not "a", "b", "c" ... "z" as in English.

 You receive a list of non-empty strings `words` from the dictionary, where the words are sorted lexicographically based on the rules of this new language.